 - Facility privileges such as library utilization, athletic events, concerts, discount meal program, etc.

-Dental Insurance/Vision Care
+Dental Insurance and Vision Care

 Employees may voluntarily participate in dental insurance offered by Delta Dental and vision care offered by VSP.
 In these cases, the employee pays 100 percent of premiums.